tezos-checker/checker/docs/spec/burrow-state-liquidations.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We cannot replenish the creation deposit.

--  We send all the remaining collateral to be auctioned off for kit
+-  We send all the remaining collateral to be auctioned off for kit.
--  We deactivate the burrow:
+-  The burrow remains deactivated.

 ::

-   active                = false
    collateral            = 0
    collateral_at_auction = collateral_at_auction + tez_to_auction

-**NOTE**: Though we deactivate the burrow, we do not reset everything.
-It is still possible for owners to deposit more tez (which would go first into refilling the creation deposit), or claim slices that have been sent off to auctions.
-If the burrow reaches a state where it is deactivated **and** there is no more collateral left in auctions, then (when the last slice is collected) we simply reset ``outstanding_kit`` to zero.

 Case 2B: ``collateral >= creation_deposit``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^